epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/video_script.md

 ## 4) Sensitivity analysis \[30sec\]

-We assumed that the probability to be traeted was 0.5 inside the matched pairs.
-But there might exists a unmeasured confouder that could unbalance this probability.
+We assumed that the probability to be treated was 0.5 inside the matched pairs.
+But there might exists a unmeasured confounder that could unbalance this probability.
 Sensitivity analysis allows to quantify this discrepancy.
 And the second step called amplification, allows to discuss the existence of an unobserved covariate.
-We can see that some outcomes are much more sensible to small bais compared to others.

-## 5) Conclusion \[20sec\]

 Go and read the entire data story !